keitamizuno/symhook/README.md

 # Installation & Usage

-1. You can pull [Symhook docker image](https://hub.docker.com/r/keitamizuno/symhook) using following command. <br>
+1. You can pull [Symhook docker image](https://hub.docker.com/r/keitamizuno/symhook) using the following command. <br>
 `docker pull keitamizuno/symhook`
 2. Symhook works as a Symphony bot so do what you need to do when you create Symphony bots. <br>
    - Create a service account for Symhook in your Symphony pod. <br>